 Before I flew out to Wyoming, I actually looked at the details of the course (gotta know before you go, after all), and it turns out the program really would be a perfect fit.
-There were a couple of 4000’ – 6000’ elevation-gain days starting at 5:00am or 6:00am (ouch), but, I’d be rewarded with skiing high-angle couloirs blanketed with the best snow in the world.
+There were a couple of 4000’ – 6000’ elevation-gain days starting at 5:00am or 6:00am (ouch), but, I’d be rewarded with skiing high-angle couloirs blanketed with some of the best snow in the world.
 Jackson Hole isn’t on everyone’s bucket list for nothing.

 Day 1: Classroom and fieldwork